(Full Guide) Free Virtual Machine Backup for VMware & Hyper-V

 Next, I will present an image-based virtual machine software that meets all these needs for VMware and Hyper-V.

-Therefore, many IT staffs turn to a dedicated virtual backup software.
-Here I introduce you AOMEI Cyber Backup, the free VM backup software that supports both paid and free versions of VMware ESXi.
-It offers you the following:
+Therefore, many IT staffs turn to a dedicated and free VM backup software that supports offers you the following:

 ✦ Agentless Image Backup: create independent and image-based backup for VMware ESXi and Hyper-V VMs.